Flutter-Factories/flutter-toastify/README.md

 ### Contributions

-If you're interrested in development, Pick any missing features get to know how react-toastify works and open a pull request!
+If you're interested in development, Pick any missing features get to know how react-toastify works and open a pull request!
 Or you can simply test the package and participate in development discussions

 TODO: Tell users more about the package: where to find more information, how to file issues, what response they can expect